 What Michelin Says: "Danish chef Ronny Emborg and his multi-national team serve up a nightly menu of around 20 courses, progressing from the light and subtle to the rich and robust."

 The Rating: "High-quality cooking, worth a stop" notes the Michelin guide of the one-star rating.
-Currently, there are 56 restaurants with one Michelin star in New York City.
+There are 56 restaurants with one Michelin star in New York City as of 2019.

 Musket Room: Tucked away on quiet Elizabeth Street in the heart of Nolita, The Musket Room serves a modern take on New Zealand cuisine in a rustic-chic atmosphere.